newque/newque/README.md

 ### Basics

-A message broker acts as a service in between networked applications, devices, datastores, etc. It can accept client applications' requests to return aggregate data from your backend servers, or itself acting as a collector.
-Message brokers offset developer workload and application complexity by handling several things, including:
+Newque acts as a service in between networked services, devices, datastores, etc. The list of things it can do is long, and it replace entire microservices with just a few JSON files of configuration.
+A few of the many things it can do:

 - Collecting data
-- Log aggregation
-- Message parsing
-- Message validation
-- Request batching
+- Aggregating logs
-- One-to-many routing (pubsub)
+- Parsing and validating messages
+- Batching streams of data into chunks to be processed
+- Routing between services (1-to-1, 1-to-many, etc)
-- Producer-consumer routing
+- Cache data
+- Serving jobs to workers
-- Proxying
+- Proxying requests
-- Logging
+- Custom scripting
+- ... all at the same time, and more

 ### Newque Overview

-Newque - pronounced `nuke` - is a fast, declarative message broker.
-It can be used for common operations listed above and more.
-With Newque, you can:
+Newque - pronounced `nuke` - is a fast, declarative service that acts as the nervous system of your applications.
+It is entirely configured with simple and short JSON files.

-1. Design your architecture using common patterns
+1. First, design your architecture (how data flows) by combining reusable patterns
-2. Define it into JSON config files
+2. Then set it up using the simple configuration format, in JSON
-3. Let Newque handle all your message needs
-4. Develop and iterate faster instead of reinventing the wheel
+3. Start Newque and interact with it using the library for your programming language
+4. Keep iterating and experimenting with new architectures and flows of data without changing your application code.
+Newque is the perfect systems prototyping tool.

 Newque is configured with JSON files that are loaded on startup.
 The format of those JSON files is documented [below](https://github.com/newque/newque#configuration-files).

-Newque is built around the concept of Listeners and Channels (sometimes known as "topics").
+Newque is built around the concept of Listeners and Channels (also known as "topics").
 Each Channel can be accessed from zero or more Listeners.
-Listeners expose a protocol ([HTTP](https://github.com/newque/newque#http) or [ZMQ](https://github.com/newque/newque#zmq)) over a port.
-Both protocols have pros and cons.
+Listeners expose a protocol (either [HTTP](https://github.com/newque/newque#http) or [ZMQ](https://github.com/newque/newque#zmq)) over a port.
 Each Channel has a Backend where messages are sent before they can be read.
-Messages are binary blobs; it is possible to send anything from UTF-8 text to images, JSON, compressed video, etc.
+Messages are binary blobs; it is possible to send anything from UTF-8 text to images, strings of JSON, video, etc.

 ### Key Benefits

 Using Newque can afford you:

-- **Peace of mind**: you no longer have to ask yourself worrisome questions such as: 'What happens if one of my data processing servers goes down?'
+- **Peace of mind**: Newque is battle-tested, let it handle as much complex logic as possible.
-- **Fast architecture prototyping**: it takes seconds to change the entire flow of data in your system to try different architectures.
-Avoid having to reinvent the wheel, or writing complicated and error-prone code to move data around.
+- **Fast architecture prototyping**: It only takes seconds to change the entire flow of data between your services.
+Avoid having to reinvent the wheel, or writing complicated and error-prone code to move data around, instead leverage the built-in tools.
-- **Time**: queue management over failed instances, pending queues, etc require hours of development and testing.
-Newque handles it all.
-- **Fast application performance**
+- **Fast application performance**: Newque is optimized for throughput and can take load off of your application servers by offloading boilerplate to it.

-### Common Use Case
+### Example Use Case

-Imagine clients (producers) recording events in an application.
+Imagine clients (producers) recording temperature from sensors.
 In this scenario, events happen continuously and the producers stream those single messages to Newque on a Channel (let's call it "Main") using the local disk as its Backend.
 This log allows the user to replay events later by Reading messages from that Backend.
+Here the user can setup validations (using custom scripts or JSONSchema), to make Newque reject incorrectly formatted messages.

 The user also configured Newque to Forward messages received on the Main Channel to another Channel using ElasticSearch as its Backend (let's call that Channel "Indexer").
 Indexer is not directly exposed on a Listener.
 The user, aware of the high overhead of HTTP requests to ElasticSearch, configured the Indexer Channel to use Batching (for example, with: size = 1000, time = 2 seconds).
-Therefore Newque will only make a request to ES once at least 1000 messages have been received or once 2 seconds have elapsed since the last request was made.
+Therefore Newque will only make a request to ES once 1000 messages have been received or once 2 seconds have elapsed since the last request was made.

-In this imaginary scenario, the user also needs to Forward the messages to a pool of clients (consumers) that will process them.
-There are multiple Backend choices available to accomplish this task: `httpproxy`, `pubsub` or `fifo`.
+In this imaginary scenario, the user also needs to Forward the messages (our temperatures plus some metadata) to a pool of clients (consumers) that will process them.
+There are multiple Backend choices available to accomplish this task: `httpproxy`, `pubsub`, `redisPubsub` and `fifo`.

 The user then uses the Newque high level library (driver) for the language of their choice.
-By not having to write all the code to route data to all these services themselves, the user can focus on what really matters: the business logic.
-By relying on a battle-tested platform such as Newque, they avoid reinventing the wheel with all the debugging and performance optimizations it involves.
+By not having to write all the code to route data to between these services themselves, the user can focus on what really matters: the business logic.

-The main operations are:

-- Writing to a Channel's Backend
-- Reading from a Channel's Backend
-- Streaming from a Channel's Backend
-- Counting the number of messages in a Channel's Backend
-- Deleting all data from a Channel's Backend
-- Checking the Health of a Channel's Backend
-- Checking the Health of the whole system

-The current Backend options are:

-- `memory`: Use the local RAM to store messages.
-- `disk`: Use the local disk to store messages.
-- `httpproxy`: Proxy messages to a remote HTTP or another Newque server.
-- `elasticsearch`: Write to ES.
-Messages must be valid JSON, for obvious reasons.
-- `pubsub`: Broadcast to a ZMQ pubsub address.
-Publisher-Subscriber.
-(1-to-many, no ack)
-- `fifo`: Send to a ZMQ FIFO address.
-Producer-Consumer.
-(1-to-1, with ack)
-- `none`: Does nothing besides Forwarding to other Channels, if applicable
-- ...more coming soon (Redis and PostgreSQL)

 ## Getting Started

 To set up and run Newque:

-1. Download the latest release from https://github.com/newque/newque/releases/latest and unzip it to a `path/`
+1. Download the latest release from https://github.com/newque/newque/releases/latest and unzip it
-1. Edit the configuration files in `path/conf/` to your needs (see [JSON Configuration](#json-configuration))
+1. Edit the configuration files in `conf/` to your needs (see [JSON Configuration](#json-configuration))
-1. Run `path/newque`
+1. Run `./newque`

 ## Integrations

-- Disk
 - ElasticSearch
 - ZMQ
-- Redis (coming soon)
+- Redis
-- PostgreSQL (coming soon)
+- AWS Lambda (coming soon)

-## Examples

-### Pubsub

-To receive messages on a `pubsub` backend, open a ZMQ socket in `sub` mode and `connect` to the Channel using the ZMQ address `tcp://PubsubChannelHost:PubsubChannelPort` and finally `subscribe` to all messages.

-Newque will be sending data in the following format: [`Input`, message1, message2, etc].

-A full example is available [here](https://github.com/newque/newque/blob/dd2174166a21030a66133b75904c7d40bb5898fd/test/examples/pubsub.js).

-### FIFO

-To receive messages on a `fifo` backend, open a ZMQ socket in `dealer` mode and `connect` to the Channel using the ZMQ address `tcp://FifoChannelHost:FifoChannelPort`.

-Newque will be sending data in the following format: [`UID`, `Input`, message1, message2, etc].

-`fifo` requires an Acknowledgement or else the client making a request to Newque will receive a timeout error.
-Using the same socket, send [`UID`, `Output`] back to Newque, where `UID` is the exact same string/buffer that was sent by Newque.

-A full example is available [here](https://github.com/newque/newque/blob/dd2174166a21030a66133b75904c7d40bb5898fd/test/examples/fifo.js).
+- AMQP (coming RabbitMQ and other systems implementing this protocol
+- AWS Lambda integration, to pass messages to Lambdas.
+Lambdas can then pass them to other AWS services such as SES, SQS, S3, etc

 ## Directory structure